A parallel algorithm for the constrained shortest path problem on lattice graphs: Memory management and initialization

 \subsection{Termination}

 The algorithm terminates if one of the following two conditions is satisfied: \begin{enumerate} \item[$1^{\circ}$] A vertex from $B$ becomes {\em active}.
-The variable $t$ contains the time it takes to reach this vertex along the shortest path $\hat \pi$, i.e. $t=F_1\left(\hat\pi\right)$.
-The label of the last vertex $\hat B$ on the path allows us to determine the value $F_2\left(\hat \pi\right)$.
-Namely, $F_2 \left(\hat \pi\right)=M-L(\hat B)$.
-The {\em used} edge $f$ (or one of the used edges, if there are more than one) that is adjacent to $\hat B$ can help us in finding the second to last point of the path $\hat \pi$.
-Namely, if $F$ is the other endpoint of $f$ we first check whether $F\in\mathcal C$.
+The variable $\mbox{\em Time}$ contains the time it takes to reach this vertex along the shortest path $\hat \pi$, i.e. The label of the last vertex $\hat B$ on the path allows us to determine the value $F_2\left(\hat \pi\right)$.
+Namely,

+We will not go into details on how to recover the exact shortest path.
+Instead we will just outline how this can be done.
+We need to identify the {\em used} edge $f$ (or one of the used edges, if there are more than one) that is adjacent to $\hat B$.
+This edge can help us in finding the second to last point of the path $\hat \pi$.
+Let us denote by $F$ the other endpoint of $f$.
+It could happen that $F$ is a phantom vertex (i.e. a copy of another vertex), and we first check whether $F\in \mbox{\em PhantomVertices}$.
 If this is not the case, then $F$ is the second to last element of the path $\hat \pi$.
-If $F\in\mathcal C$ then the vertex $F$ is a copy of some other vertex in the graph and we have the pointer to the origin of this copy.
-This origin is the second to last point on the path $\hat\pi$.
+If $F\in\mbox{\em PhantomVertices}$ then the vertex $F$ is a copy of some other vertex in the graph and the phantom vertex $F$ has the pointer to the original based on which it is created.
+This original vertex is the second to last point on the path $\hat\pi$.

 \item[$2^{\circ}$] There is no {\em active} edge in the graph.
 In this case there is no path that satisfies the constraint $F_2\leq M$. \end{enumerate}